Lxys-ai/is-monkey/README.md

 # is-monkey
-is-monkey is an innovative library to determine whether a string is equal to monkey.
+is-monkey is an innovative API to determine whether a string is equal to monkey.

 Example use in python: